-Smart water meter market size is forecasted to reach $2,400.6 million by 2025, according to P&S Market Research.
+Smart water meter market size is forecasted to reach $2,400.6 million by 2025, according to P&S Intelligence.

 The surging water crisis furthermore lifts the interest for a sensible plan towards water administration.
 Water utilities are the genuine consumers of these water meters and it is predicted to lead the market in the midst of the gauge time frame.
 This is a result of their necessity of channelizing the conveyance methods of considerable measure of water.

 Growing demand for AMI meters driving smart water meters demand

 The interest for advanced metering infrastructure (AMI) has been developing at a steady pace and is expected to encourage further growth opportunities to the smart water meter industry.
 Most of this demand is expected to originate from water utilities as they have larger budgets as compared to the industrial and residential consumers.
 The application of these meters incorporates water utilities, industrial and residential buyers.
 The improved data quality, two-way communication benefits and high frequency of information related to leak detection as compared to AMR metering is further bolstering the demand for AMI meters.